 - The most popular post on Creative and Coffee, a cooking blog, is “How to Toss A Burger Like A Badass” and is most popular with men?

 - It would not be surprising to find out that many kids get, not what they or their parents want, but their nannies’ wishes.
-This is especially so for children whose parents are young professionals with significant income and tight work hours.
+This is especially so for children whose parents are young professionals with significant income and restrictive working hours.

-Find Out Your Potential Customers’ Pain-Points — and Offer A Good Solution
+2. Find Out Your Potential Customers’ Pain Points — and Offer A Viable Solution

-A mistake many businesses make is to assume buyers care much about their brand.
-Contrary, buyers really care about what you can help them solve.
+A mistake many businesses make is to assume buyers care about their brand.

-You make a mistake every time you talk about yourself instead of addressing what you are doing to elevate the suffering of your customer.
+You make a mistake every time you talk about yourself instead of addressing what you’re doing to alleviate the suffering of your customer.

-And you need to research what exactly your clients love about your product or service.
-Many times, it might not be what it seems.
+And you also need to research exactly what it is that your clients love about your product or service.
+Most of the time, it probably won’t be what you expect.

 A good example: